dlm6693/DS-Mod-3-Project/README.md

 ## Machine Learning Model Building
 * Before actually using any models, data was scaled using the Min Max Scaler and target was oversampled on training using SMOTE method.
-* Also tested out creating polynomial features, but having over 1200 vs. 47 actually didn't really make any difference
+* Also tested out creating polynomial features, but having over 1200 vs. 47 actually didn't really make any difference, just a lot more complexity
-    * Select k best was used to reduce the number, but ultimately excluded since it was found that it didn't help the models
+    * Select k best was used to reduce the number, but ultimately excluded since Ifound that it didn't help the models
 * Dummy classifier set baseline accuracy at 85%, demonstrating the massive class imbalance to be working against
-* Created baseline models for several different algorithms and tuned using randomized search
+* Created baselines for four different algorithms and tuned using randomized search Logistic
 #### Logistic Regression
 | Baseline Scores | Tuned Scores |
 | --------------- | ------------ |